Skip to main content

 • Updates install automatically without user intervention

-• Users cannot disable or remove the extension
+• Users can't disable or remove the extension

 • Version rollbacks are not supported